-Football is ‘the beautiful game’ for a number of reasons.
+Football is ‘the beautiful game’ for several reasons.
 If one were to make a list as to which aspects football trumps other sports in, the list would be endless.
-Since the inception of FIFA, the world has been given a number of moments of pure unadulterated joy coupled with moments of heartbreak thanks to this sport.
+Since the inception of FIFA, the world has been given many moments of pure unadulterated joy coupled with moments of heartbreak thanks to the sport.

-Kolkata is just a case in point.
-Brazil have been the reason behind the most of the beauty in the beautiful game.
-While they might have fallen on hard times recently, Brazil still command a sizeable fan following across the globe because of the players they have produced over the ages.
+Brazil has been the reason behind most of the beauty in the beautiful game.
+While they might have fallen on hard times recently, Brazil still commands a sizeable fan following across the globe because of the players they have produced over the ages.

 Here we take a look at the top 10 players to have worn the canary yellow over the years.

 Nicknamed ‘The Hurricane’ Jairzinho terrorised defenders down the right flank, during the Brazilian national team’s heyday in 1970.
 The legendary all-conquering Brazil team, which played in the 1970 World Cup, is widely regarded by many as the greatest international football team to have graced the game.